 For example, those who make a habit of ending a relationship rather than dealing with a conflict will soon discover that ‘happily ever after’ requires some serious investment in their relationship.

 Similarly, expectations of independent lifestyles established during singledom are not generally compatible with the interdependence of marriage.

 Marriage doesn’t happen in a vacuum.
 Marriage is the blend of the two individuals and all the life experience they bring to their relationship.

 Every significant past relationship influences the formation of each person’s character.
 We carry the wounds and riches of every one of our relationships into our marriage.
 These either help or play havoc with our ability to freely give ourselves totally to our spouse.

-Those singles who protect their heart from unnecessary wounding and develop habits and attitudes that are compatible with marriage will be the ultimate winners.
+Single individuals who protect their heart from unnecessary wounding and develop habits and attitudes that are compatible with marriage will be the ultimate winners.